 Babies put a lot of things into their mouths

-That’s why they are babies, some believe it’s a way they learn and interact with their environment, it is also known as the oral fixation.
-This makes it very likely for them to get an object that just is the right size to block their airway (just in front of the oesophagus)
+That’s why they are babies, some believe it’s a way they learn and interact with their environment, it is also known as oral fixation.
+This makes it very likely for them to get an object that just is the right size to block their airway (just in front of the esophagus)

 What do I do when this happens?